 Symposium, JOBS Act: The Terrible Twos – General Solicitation & Crowdfunding, the Next Frontier of Securities RegulationOn March 24th, 2014, The Fordham Corporate Law Center and the Fordham Journal of Corporate & Financial Law will hold its 19th Annual Symposium focusing...
 Read More

-New: Correcting Corporate Benefit: How to Fix Shareholder Litigation by Shifting the Doctrine on Fees
+REVISION: Correcting Corporate Benefit: How to Fix Shareholder Litigation by Shifting the Doctrine on Fees

 The current controversy in corporate law concerns whether firms can discourage litigation by shifting its cost to shareholders.
 But corporate law courts have long engaged in fee-shifting — from shareholder plaintiffs to the corporation — under the “corporate benefit” doctrine.
 This Article examines fee-shifting in shareholder litigation, arguing that current practices are unsound from the perspective of both doctrine and public policy.
 Unfortunately, the fee-shifting bylaws recently enacted in response to the problem of excessive shareholder litigation fare no better.
 The Article therefore offers a different approach to fee shifting, articulating three specific reforms of the corporate benefit doctrine to quell the current crisis in shareholder litigation.